 The TA for your recitation section will hold two office hours of an hour duration.
 Check with them for the time and place.
-My office hours are Monday and Thursday from 11 am to 12 pm in McNeil 451.
-If you cannot make these, you are welcome to schedule an appointment outside of these hours.
+My office hours are Monday and Thursday from 11 am to 12 pm in Room 523 of the Perelman Center.
+If you cannot make these, you are welcome to schedule an appointment (for some mutually convenient time) outside of these hours.